trilobiet/oapenmemotaskrunner/README.md

 ## Configuration

 * `server.port`
-   Choose a free port (e.g. 8085) to map your external web server (NGINX) to.
+   Choose a free port (e.g. 8085) to access the Task runner by HTTP, internally by the Task Manager, or externally for testing purposes or when the Task manager runs on a different machine.
+In that case map your external web server (NGINX) to the designated port.
 * `spring.datasource.url`
    Database url (`jdbc:mysql://12.34.56.123:3306/oapen_memo?reconnect=true&rewriteBatchedStatements=true`)
 * `spring.datasource.username`